IooHooI/clearml_datasets/README.md

 This section gives an overview of what (and how) you can do with your datasets.

+Basically, there are several actions you can do with your data, namely:
+- Create a new Dataset entity;
+- Upload data to your dataset;
+- Add some meta-info about your Dataset;
+- Create a new version of the previous Dataset entity;
+- Compare Datasets.

+Below are steps with more detailed description of code snippets/commands/etc.

 ### Create a new Dataset entity

 [TBD]